 Hair Dye – I understand that professionally colored hair often looks great, but I just cannot bring myself to spend that much money on these kinds of treatments!
 I buy a box of hair dye (I love the Garnier ones), and I dye my own hair.
 I love that if I need a change or an update, I can just do it myself in the evening after the kids go to bed!

 DIY Beauty Treatments

-Nails – I think manicures & pedicures look amazing, but let’s face it… they’re expensive, & they’re unnecessary!
-The Sally Hansen Miracle Gel nail polishes work great, last long, are affordable, & don’t require a UV light – I highly recommend them in place of a salon mani/pedi 🙂
+Nails – I think manicures and pedicures look amazing!
+But let’s face it… they’re expensive, and they’re unnecessary!
+The Sally Hansen Miracle Gel nail polishes work great, last long, are affordable, and don’t require a UV light – I highly recommend them in place of a salon mani/pedi 🙂

 Utilize Free Resources

 You might have to do a little bit of research, but most communities have a lot of free resources to offer!

 Local Libraries – In our area, the libraries offer free museum passes that you can check out of the library (there are only a few of them so the waitlist is long, but it is still a great option!)
 Many libraries also offer children play areas, and they offer a lot of free activities to the community!

 Community Days – Keep an eye out for local businesses hosting community days, free concerts, and First Friday type events.